+ How does solar energy work?

 Inverters last from 10-15 years.
 Unlike solar panels, inverters do not slowly degrade until they stop--they just stop working (at which point your solar system provider should come and replace it as part of your insurance and warranty with the company that installs it).

 For more information: How Long Will Solar Panels Last?

 + How do the seasons and weather changes affect solar panels?

 The sun is not going to shine every day of the year.
 Solar Panels are built to sustain in rain, snow, wind, sunlight, and heat.
 The seasonal changes that we experience outdoors are not a reason to be concerned when it comes to your solar panels.

-- Your panels should be warranted for 25 years and most companies insure them for about 10 years.
-This means that even if something does happen to your panels, your solar providers take care of that.
-Unless of course, you take a bat to them and try to call it an accident!
+Your panels should be warranted for 25 years and most companies insure them for about 10 years.
+This means that even if something does happen to your panels, your solar providers will take care of it.
+Unless, of course, you take a bat to them and try to call it an accident!

 - Snow: Slides off when panels are positioned at an angle.
 Can withstand over 700 pounds of snow if needed.
 The parts used for the system are encased with material that are made to withstand harsh temperatures.
 Since the panels are always working and have a black surface, they will always attract and produce heat.
 Making the lifespan of snow very short on its surface.
 In addition, studies show that solar panels operate better in colder temperatures.